Nimo

 Important points to keep in mind

-Aerobic respiration occurs in mitochondria; more active cells have more mitochondria to meet energy demand
+Aerobic respiration occurs in mitochondria; more active cells have more mitochondria.

-Respiration is exothermic: energy exits the system and becomes available for cellular processes
+Respiration is exothermic: energy exits the system for cellular processes.

-Oxygen and glucose supply limit respiration rate; gas exchange and transport affect delivery to cells
+Oxygen and glucose supply limit respiration rate; gas exchange affects delivery.

 Built with v0